Laserfiche/laserfiche.github.io/src/docs/api/repository-api-reference/server/index.md

 ## Limits

-There are no limits imposed on the API for self-hosted, but the [number of concurrent API calls](./selfhosted-connections/) is limited by the number of connections available to your user.
+There are no limits imposed on the API for self-hosted, but the [number of concurrent API calls](./selfhosted-FAQ/) a user can make is limited dependent on license type and server configuration.

 ## Try out your installation with a sample application